 Engagement with patients, the public, staff and external partners

 Staff involved patients, the public, staff and external partners to support the service.
+For example:

-The provider used patient surveys, comment cards and encouraged verbal comments to obtain staff and patients' views about the service.
+The provider used patient surveys, social media and the internet and encouraged verbal comments to obtain staff and patients' views about the service.